 PTCBR supports an integrated public transport network for Canberra, with high-capacity light rail connecting our town centres supported by frequent suburban feeder bus services.
 We believe such a network is best placed to serve the current and future transport needs of our nation’s capital, as it grows to a population of half a million and beyond in the years and decades ahead.

-When light rail was introduced in 2019, over one million bus kilometres were made available from buses that used perform the Civic-Gungahlin rapid bus service.
-As future stages of the light rail network are rolled out, more bus kilometres will be redirected towards providing frequent feeder services across the rest of Canberra.
+When the first stage of Canberra’s light rail network commenced operations in April 2019, over one million bus kilometres were made available from buses that previously serviced that corridor.
+As future stages of light rail are rolled out, more bus kilometres will be redirected towards providing frequent feeder services right across the city.